Quantifying Broken Detailed Balance in Transcription: Introduction

 $G$ and $G^\star$ represent the two different gene states with $n_G+n_{G^\star}=1$ (there is a single gene) and $M$ represents mRNA.
-For the moment it is assumed that $\rho_{\mathrm{off}}$ and $\rho_{\mathrm{on}}$ are free parameters, although later on $G$ arbitrarily denotes the off state with $\rho_{\mathrm{off}}<\rho_{\mathrm{on}}$.
-Standard narratives ascribe $\rho_{\mathrm{off}}=0$ such that $G$ is a true \textit{off state}.
-However, this does not have to be the case, as two-state models are averaging over a multitude of different molecular processes, meaning that in the general case the off state simply has a lesser rate of transcription.
-This leads to a mesoscopic model of transcriptional dynamics that is dynamically reversible, although the dynamics are generally not reversible in the thermodynamic sense.
-In the presented context, $e$ is the export rate of the nuclear mRNA into cytoplasmic mRNA, not a degradation rate.
-The model assumes that the nucleus is both thermo- and chemo-statted (with respect to ATP), therefore the kinetic rates are constant.
-A schematic of this is shown in Fig.~\ref{fig:schematic}(a).
-Here, the turning on (off) of the gene state could be related to the binding (unbinding) of an abundant activating transcription factor (and \textit{vice versa} for a repressor), and the loss of $M$ (representing nuclear mRNA) is due to export to the cytoplasm.
+This is also known as the \textit{leaky telegraph model} or \textit{leaky gene model} which was first solved in the steady state regime in \cite{ham2020exactly}.
+Standard narratives ascribe $\rho_{\mathrm{off}}=0$ such that $G$ is a true off state.
+However, this assumption is not required, and we arbitrarily set $\rho_{\mathrm{on}}>\rho_{\mathrm{off}}$.
+It is well established that gene repression is not perfect, leading to basal expression---across the tree of life \cite{phan2015development,zacharioudakis2016novel,flouriot2020basal}.
+In practice, two-state models coarse-grain over a wide range of underlying molecular processes, and in the general case, the off state may simply exhibit a reduced transcription rate rather than none at all.
+This leads to a mesoscopic model of transcriptional dynamics that is dynamically reversible---also known as \textit{weak reversibility}---although the dynamics are generally not reversible in the thermodynamic sense.
+A schematic of this process is shown in Fig.~\ref{fig:schematic}(a).
+The turning on (off) of the gene state could be related to the binding (unbinding) of an abundant activating transcription factor (and \textit{vice versa} for a repressor), and the loss of $M$ is due to degradation.

-I denote $\mathbf{x}=(n_G,n)$ as the state vector describing the number of $G$ and $M$ respectively (with the number of $G^\star$ being $1-n_G$), this set of reactions has the Markov state diagram shown in Fig.~\ref{fig:markov-d-TM}.
-A steady state that admits detailed balance is only guaranteed for one-dimensional reversible Markov chains, or for dynamically reversible reactions in closed vessels with specific parameter choices (see the final equation in \cite{van1976equilibrium} and generally \cite{van1992stochastic})\footnote{Detailed balance in the two-state system implies zero net probability flux on all reversible reactions in Fig.~\ref{fig:markov-d-TM}.
-This is shown to be generally not true, aside from in some special cases.}.
-The steady state is therefore expected to have a non-zero entropy production rate \cite{peliti2021stochastic}.
+Below, $\mathbf{x}=(n_G^\star,n)$ denotes the state vector describing the number of $G^\star$ and $M$ respectively (with the number of $G^\star$ being $1-n_G$), this set of reactions has the Markov state diagram shown in Fig.~\ref{fig:markov-d-TM}.
+A steady state that admits detailed balance is only guaranteed for one-dimensional reversible Markov chains, or for dynamically reversible reactions in closed vessels with specific parameter choices (see the final equation in \cite{van1976equilibrium} and generally \cite{van1992stochastic}).
 The probabilities $P_0(n)$ and $P_1(n)$ denoting the probabilities of having states $(0,n)$ and $(1,n)$ are described by the master equations,

 and $\mathbb{E}^x$ is the step operator that acts such that $\mathbb{E}^x f(n) = f(n+x)$ \cite{van1992stochastic}.
 One can then introduce the generating functions $G_0(z)=\sum_n z^n P_0(n)$ and $G_1(z)=\sum_n z^n P_1(n)$ and solve the resulting ODE at steady state when $\partial_tG_0=\partial_t G_1=0$ to find,